Fundraising at Hanbury Hall

 Each year we run a property raffle as part of the wider National Trust’s raffle.
 All raffle proceeds go towards a project on site and as every ticket sale is matched by head office, every ticket bought for £1 is worth £2 so a great way to donate!
 Plus you’re in with a chance of winning £10,000 so it’s a no brainer.

-In the past money has gone towards bringing in our chickens in the walled garden, buying the trees and wood for the tree guards for the lime tree walk in the park, restoring the harpsichord shaped organ in the great hall, and the conservation of the Thornhill wall paintings.
-This year we’re raising money to go towards the restoration of the ash pans.
+In the past money has gone towards bringing our chickens into the walled garden, buying the trees and wood for the tree guards for the lime tree walk in the park, restoring the harpsichord shaped organ in the great hall, and the conservation of the Thornhill wall paintings.
+This year we’re raising money to go towards the relocation of our Bees.

 We have a small team of dedicated volunteers who sell raffle tickets and process book donations and keep the shop stocked, neat and tidy.
 We couldn’t operate without them so if you’re interested in getting involved please go to our volunteering page on the website to find out more.